Mid-Missouri assistant fire chief killed while responding to crash on I-70

-BOONE COUNTY, Mo. – A Boone County Fire Protection District assistant chief was killed while assisting at the scene of a crash on I-70 at mile marker 135.
+BOONE COUNTY, Mo. – A Boone County Fire Protection District assistant chief was killed Wednesday while assisting at the scene of a crash on Interstate 70.

-The site reports a tractor-trailer going westbound hit Bryant Gadney’s vehicle at a high rate of speed.
-The tractor-trailer then hit an ambulance and the original truck involved.
+A semitrailer going westbound hit Bryant Gadney’s vehicle at a high rate of speed.
+The semi then hit an ambulance and the original truck involved, KOMU reports.

 No other people were injured.

-Westbound I-70 is still closed as Missouri State Highway Patrol investigates.
+Westbound I-70 was closed as the Missouri State Highway Patrol investigates.
 The road was expected to be shut down for about 5.5 hours.